 Given the wide variety of geographic and disciplinary specializations possible within the major and concentration, students construct their course sequence in close collaboration with the director of undergraduate studies.
-All students, however, share the experience of taking the course CPLS V3900 in their sophomore year, as well as the required senior seminar in the fall of their last year in the program.
-The ICLS major and concentration are designed for students interested in the cross-disciplinary and cross-cultural study of texts, traditions, media, and discourses in an increasingly transnational world.
+All students, however, share the experience of taking the course CPLS UN3900 Introduction to Comparative Literature and Society in their sophomore year, as well as the required senior seminar in the fall of their last year in the program.
+The ICLS major and concentration are designed for students interested in the crossdisciplinary and cross-cultural study of texts, traditions, media, and discourses in an increasingly transnational world.